dumitrescustefan/Romanian-Transformers/examples/sentiment_analysis/README.md

 jupyter lab
 ```

-Here you can find the colab example on how to use the transformers for sentiment analysis:
+Here you can find the colab example on how to run the experiment:
  * [sentiment_analysis](https://colab.research.google.com/drive/1vKv1Kp9omFr9y4HlFWUGmiYjHgk5XD0m#scrollTo=FU-8vkP25DfU)

 ### Dataset